mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 She raised the spear and I raised my arm, and as the ball left my fingers I felt a deep pain in my chest.
 The ball spun through the air, tumbling and falling toward its target; I had to turn away.
 A metallic sound rang out and a large explosion folded the air on itself and knocked me back, landing me on a flimsy branch that arched under my body weight.
 I grasped for it to stop myself from falling but my grip wasn't firm enough and I only managed to slow myself down.
 At the end of the branch I finally caught a small tuft of twig and leaf and swung from it back toward the tree's trunk.

 A voice called out toward me, but the blast had caused a ringing in my ears that made everything sound like a hum.
 I looked up to find Ramne, but he had disappeared from his spot in the tree.
-I looked below and saw a stream of blood running down my body and suddenly felt the cold of death begin to close in again.
+I looked below and saw a slow stream of blood running down my body from my chest.

 "-inyu?!"
 I heard my name, followed by more hums of muffled speech.
+Two voices echoed in my head as I struggled to stay awake and keep a grip on the branch.
+I felt the branch stutter under my weight, slowly fracturing with the sway of my body.
+With a loud *snap* the branch finally broke, upending my sense of direction as I fell for what seemed like several moments compressed and molded to fit into the space of one.
+A dark figure appeared below me as I was about to land: large and quick.
+As my body pressed into it, I felt its softness, then its warmth as it moved with me as if to soften the blow.
+Then as if to rouse me awake, it made a soft humming sound that vibrated through my body.

+I heard my name called again by muffled speech, and saw the two figures crowd around me.
+Deft hands raced across my body, jostling different parts of me left and right, up and down.
+I felt a finger on the wound on my chest and winced in pain.
+My upper clothes were torn to reveal the cause.

+"Annu..."
+I said to them.
+I didn't mind who they were.

+"A-...
+Ginnu.
+Listen to hae."